debanjansaha-git/customobjectdetection/README.md

 This code performs a custom object detection on videos recorder by the user.

-The algorithm used for object detection is `SSD ResNet101 V1 FPN 640x640` which has been pre-trained on `MS COCO 2017` dataset.
+The algorithm used for object detection is `SSD MobileNet V2 FPNLite 640x640` which has been pre-trained on `MS COCO 2017` dataset.
 We will not be training the whole model, instead we have added a few layers in the end to make our job easier. \
 More such models can be found in [TensorFlow 2 Detection Model Zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf2_detection_zoo.md)

 Interested users are encouraged to try various models.
 This can be done as follows: